 New Italian Migrations to the United States

 About the AuthorLaura E. Ruberto is a professor of humanities in the Arts and Cultural Studies Department at Berkeley City College.
-She is the author of Gramsci, Migration, and the Representation of Women’s Work in Italy and the U.S. Joseph Sciorra is the director for Academic and Cultural Programs at the John D. Calandra Italian American Institute, Queens College, CUNY.
-He is the author of Built with Faith: Italian American Imagination and Catholic Material Culture in New York City.
-They are coeditors of New Italian Migrations to the United States, Volume 1: Politics and History since 1945.
+She is the author of Gramsci, Migration, and the Representation of Women’s Work in Italy and the U.S. Joseph Sciorra is Director for Academic and Cultural Programs at the John D. Calandra Italian American Institute, Queens College, CUNY.
+He is author of Built with Faith: Italian American Imagination and Catholic Material Culture in New York City.

 Also by this author